YoongiKim/DeepCrawler/README.md

 #### -Using CNN + LSTM
 1. Crawl as usual
 2. Using CNN find the most likely region
-3. Go through HTML source code in the region detected form #2.
+3. Go through HTML source code in the region detected from #2.
 Use LSTM to get the most useful phrase.